 I have tried to find a new publisher for the series, perhaps one who will combine all or most of the comics into one book.
 I have contacted three publishers, one is showing a little interest.

-Probably because this web page ranked high on Google under the words Catholic comics, usually it is number one, the company contacted me asking for advice.
+Probably because this web page used to be ranked high on Google under the words Catholic comics, frequently it was number one, the company contacted me asking for advice.
 Actually, a number of businesses have asked me for my advice on the basis of this site.
 I have gladly done my best to help them.

-A big thanks to the guy who left the note in the guest book.
+A big thanks to the guy who left the note in the guest book informing me of Topix and Heroes All.
 Web pages have the potential to be cooperative, collecting information from many.

 Here is a primitive web comic on Saints and the Angels.

 Another Catholic is producing comics in the manga style to go with the weekly readings, check it out here.
 I think this is an interesting idea.